danse/multiversum/README.md

 ##### Deploy

 Hakyll leaves the built assets under a `_site` folder.
-That folder is ignored in the `master` branch, and it contains a clone of this repo set on the `gh-pages` branch.
-Thus, after a build, i can usually
+That folder is ignored in the `master` branch, and it contains a different Git repo pointing to `master` at
+<https://github.com/danse/danse.github.io>.
+Thus, after a build, i can
-execute:
+usually execute:

     $ cd _site
     $ git commit -am update